refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ### `initialCurrent`

+> Default: `1`

 Sets the initial value of the page index.
-By default, the page index is 1.

 ```tsx
 useSimpleList({